-Hinges on age orates a Response Procedure Extension of non-criminalization Eliminates criminal liability within the prostitution law Provides for a specialized service response Mandates law enforcement referral to a child serving agency Prohibits prosecution, adjudication, or conviction only Contemplates detention and/or arrest Extends protection to other prostitution-related offenses √ \checkmark \checkmark √ \checkmark \checkmark must report an allegation of human trafficking and sexual servitude to the director of the department of social services (DSS).
-In turn, DSS will commence and investigation into child abuse or neglect and conduct an assessment to determine whether protective services are necessary.
-However, the service response need not be specialized to the needs of commercially sexually exploited youth.
+Hinges on age Incorporates a Service Response Procedure Extension of non-criminalization Eliminates criminal liability within the prostitution law Provides for a specialized service response only Mandates law enforcement referral to a child serving agency Expressly allows for temporary protective custody Prohibits prosecution, adjudication, or conviction only Contemplates detention and/or arrest Extends protection to other prostitution- related offenses √ √ \checkmark √ ✓ √ \checkmark

 Although North Carolina's prostitution and solicitation of prostitution offenses protect minors from prosecution, both permit minors to be detained for investigative purposes.
 Further, both mandate that the minor be "taken into temporary protective custody as an undisciplined juvenile."
-Although referred to as protective custody, this process seems akin to arrest.
+Although referred to as protective custody, this process seems more akin to custody for truancy or status offenses, rather than protective custody pursuant to abuse and neglect statutes.